Cheats121/Athena/README.md

 ### 6. Runtime Key Handling

-After authentication, the DEK is held only in the active runtime session.
+After successful authentication, the DEK is held only in the active runtime session.

 Athena uses defensive copies and wipes sensitive byte arrays when the session ends or the vault is locked.